ericleestewart/toolkit/README.md

-# Toolkit (Eric Lee Stewart)
+# Toolkit

-A collection of command line tools for common tasks on Mac OS X.
+A collection of command line tools for common tasks.